MTV Sports: Pure Ride

 MTV Sports: Pure Ride is a snowboarding video game developed by Radical Entertainment and Visual Impact and published by THQ for the PlayStation and Game Boy Color in 2000.

 Gameplay

 This game has a fair number of game modes and level types available, including Slopestyle mode; a tour challenge where the player can compete in all-new half-pipes and other events to unlock goodies; an exclusive stunt mode where the player can combine jumps, tricks, and grinds; and the Build a Mountain mode where players can place cars, trees, and rails in three diverse environments.
 There are also songs in the game soundtrack, including "Privilege" by Incubus.

+Development and release

+The PlayStation version of MTV Sports: Pure Ride was unveiled at E3 2000, and shipped to North American retailers on September 28, 2000, while the Game Boy Color version was released on November 29.

 Reception

-The PlayStation version received "average" reviews according to the review aggregation website Metacritic.
+The PlayStation version received "mixed or average" reviews according to the review aggregator Metacritic.